-Lodging choices near the South Entrance are extremely limited and still don’t get you very close to Yellowstone’s points of interest.
+Lodging choices near the South Entrance are minimal and still don’t get you very close to Yellowstone’s points of interest.
 If you do stay here, don’t forget to add in an extra 30-45 minutes to get to the West Thumb.
 If you plan on seeing both parks during your visit, I recommend staying in/near each park separately rather than staying near Yellowstone’s South Entrance and then commuting.

 In a large and popular park like Yellowstone, finding lodging can be a complex process.
 Determine what area of the park/entrance you’d like to stay in first, then start digging for the lodging that will best suit your needs.
 Rooms sure can get snatched up fast so let’s book your lodging today!!

-If you’re interested in my recommendations for places to stay, I’ve included a lodging guide with my 3 and 4 day Yellowstone itineraries.
+If you’re interested in my recommendations for places to stay, I’ve included a lodging guide with my 3 and 4-day Yellowstone itineraries.

-Tomorrow we’ll tie up our loose ends and you’ll have an awesome Yellowstone vacation plan under your belt.
+Tomorrow we’ll tie up our loose ends, and you’ll have an awesome Yellowstone vacation plan under your belt.
 You got this!

 This is Step 4 of planning the perfect trip to Yellowstone.
 To read the other steps of this series, sign up here.